mwangdakota/pages-uswds-jekyll/pages/fastlane/form-prep-3.md

 16\.
 Effective October 5, 2020, NSF **requires all NSF proposals** (including SBIR/STTR proposals) to include Biographical Sketches using NSF-approved formats.
 NSF will only accept PDFs using the fillable-PDFs created by NSF or the same formats produced using [SciENcv](https://www.ncbi.nlm.nih.gov/sciencv/). **Users will be prevented from uploading non-compliant Biographical Sketches and NSF prevents submission of proposals without these documents.** For more information, review the guidance in the [Proposal & Award Policies & Procedures Guide](https://www.ncbi.nlm.nih.gov/sciencv/) (PAPPG) ([NSF 20-1](https://www.nsf.gov/pubs/policydocs/pappg20_1/nsf20_1.pdf)), and the [Policy Office website](https://nsf.gov/bfa/dias/policy/).

 ***As you prepare your SBIR or STTR proposal, and if you do not already use SciENcv, we recommend following the step-by-step guidance as outlined below.***

-![Main screen with Biographical Sketch highlighted]({{ site.baseurl }}/assets/img/fastlane/Sep-biographicalSketches.png) Click **"Go"** beside the appropriate person's name to upload their biographical sketch.
+![Main screen with Biographical Sketch highlighted]({{ site.baseurl }}/assets/img/fastlane/Sep-biographicalSketches.png)

+Click **"Go"** beside the appropriate person's name to upload their biographical sketch.
 Biographical sketches may be uploaded individually or as one file (under the PI).

-![List of personnel assigned to proposal]({{ site.baseurl }}/assets/img/fastlane/35-bio-sketch.jpg) Type/Upload the "Biographical Sketch" in the below text box.
-When this section is completed, click **"Go Back"** to return to the "Form Preparation" screen.
+![List of personnel assigned to proposal]({{ site.baseurl }}/assets/img/fastlane/35-bio-sketch.jpg)

 * Download the NSF-approved fillable [Biographical Sketch PDF](https://www.nsf.gov/bfa/dias/policy/nsfapprovedformats/biosketch.pdf) for each individual designated as Principal Investigator (PI), co-PI or Senior Personnel.
 * Complete the “Name”, “Title” and “Institution” (Organization) fields at the top of each form.